 I’m no property expert but I’ve compiled lists of things that I think is important and some I feel is crucial when looking to buy a place of your own.

 - Determine a budget (obviously!).
 If your budget is for argument’s sake R1 500 000 remember to keep in mind that you will have to pay a legal fee as well as transfer costs, so leave some breathing room for those expenses.

 - Make a list of important things that suit your lifestyle.
 For example, if you’re a gym bunny make sure to add that to your list.
-Every one of those make it easier to maintain the lifestyle you enjoy.
-Restaurants and entertainment was a biggie on our list.
+Every one of those makes it easier to maintain the lifestyle you enjoy.
+Restaurants and entertainment were a biggie on our list.

 - Decide in which area you want to or have to live and which areas you would consider living in.
-Take a look on Google maps during peak hour traffic and see what the estimated travelling time is from your house to your workplace.
+Take a look at Google maps during peak hour traffic and see what the estimated traveling time is from your house to your workplace.

 - Work out what monthly installment and/or levy and property tax you can afford.
 Remember that all of these increase every year.
 So rather underspend.

 - Go to police stations in the suburbs you’re interested in or have a look online at what the crime statistics of the specific areas are.